-Even if I had zero experience at the time, the “aura” of that little slab of wood was all about warmth and smooth feel, to which I fell in love with.
-It’s interesting, cause that first impression defines pretty well how rosewood sounds – it does add a warm, smooth touch to the tone!
+Even if I had zero experience making guitars at that time, the aura of that little slab of wood was all about warmth and smooth feel, to which I fell in love with.
+It’s quite interesting, cause that first impression defines pretty well the tone of rosewood as well – it does add a warm, smooth touch to the tone!

 If you live outside European Union, we will provide the CITES certificate with your guitar.
 If you own a guitar (with East indian rosewood fretboard) made by us before January 2017, the guitar is treated as a pre-convention item, and no certificate is needed, unless you sell your guitar to another country, crossing customs borders.
 In those cases you’ll get the certificate from your own country CITES authority.

 In the earlier times, Brazilian rosewood (Dalbergia Nigra) – other common names being Rio rosewood or jacaranda – used to be the most popular wood for guitar fingerboards.
 This species has been considered endangered already decades ago, and it has been listed to CITES in its most strict category Appendix I since 1991.
 This means that any trade of Brazilian rosewood cut after 1991 is illegal.

 We do have a limited stock of certified Pre-CITES Brazilian rosewood, so feel free to contact us if you’re interested in owning a Ruokangas guitar with this increasingly rare wood species.